View of Blackness Castle with a clapper board in the foreground

 Tantallon Castle

+The mighty Tantallon Castle was home to the Red Douglas dynasty.
 Set high on a cliff edge, the castle’s dramatic position makes it a perfect filming location.
-It appears in the critically acclaimed film Under the Skin, starring Scarlett Johansson.

-Along with Inchmahome Priory and Crossraguel Abbey, the castle was exposed to a huge new audience in 1998 when it featured as one of several Scottish filming locations in the Bollywood smash hit rom-com Kuch Kuch Hota Hai.
+Along with Inchmahome Priory and Crossraguel Abbey, the castle was exposed to a huge new audience in 1998 when it featured as one of several Scottish filming locations in the Bollywood smash hit Kuch Kuch Hota Hai.

 A shot of the ruined Tantallon Castle, showing its dramatic cliff top position.
 Waves crash on the rocks below the castle.